chansecampbell/summer-app/README.md

 #Summer Countdown

-- Once the project is downloaded you will need to do the following to run it:
+- To run the project you first need to compile the JS and CSS into a dist folder by doing one of the following:
     - `npm i`
     - `npm start` (if you have webpack installed globally & a simple python server)

+###OR

-    - Or else run `webpack`, `gulp sass` and a server of your choice.
+- Run `webpack`, `gulp sass` and a server of your choice.